mkbrechtel/patterns/docs/development/design/ddd-reference.md

 **mutually dependent **

-A situation in which two software development projects in separate contexts must both be delivered in order for either to be considered a success. \(When two systems each rely on information or functionality of the other -­‐ something we would generally try to avoid -­‐
+A situation in which two software development projects in separate contexts must both be delivered in order for either to be considered a success. \(When two systems each rely on information or functionality of the other - something we would generally try to avoid -

 naturally we see the projects that build them as interdependent.
 Yet there are also mutually dependent projects where system dependencies run only one direction.
-When the depended-­‐on system has little value without the dependent system and the integration with that system -­‐perhaps because this is the only place it is used -­‐ then a failure to deliver the dependent system would be a failure of both projects.\) **free **
+When the depended-on system has little value without the dependent system and the integration with that system -perhaps because this is the only place it is used - then a failure to deliver the dependent system would be a failure of both projects.\) **free **

 A software development context in which the direction, success or failure of development work in other contexts has little effect on delivery.

 ### Context Map

-*To plot strategy, we need a realistic, large-­‐scale view of model development extending across* *our project and others we integrate with. *
+*To plot strategy, we need a realistic, large-scale view of model development extending across* *our project and others we integrate with. *

 An individual bounded context leaves some problems in the absence of a global view.
 The context of other models may stil be vague and in flux.

 People on other teams won’t be very aware of the context boundaries and wil unknowingly make changes that blur the edges or complicate the interconnections.
 When connections must be made between different contexts, they tend to bleed into each other.

 Even when boundaries are clear, relationships with other contexts place constraints on the nature of model or pace of change that is feasible.
-These constraints manifest themselves primarily through non-­‐technical channels that are sometimes hard to relate to the design decisions they are affecting.
+These constraints manifest themselves primarily through non-technical channels that are sometimes hard to relate to the design decisions they are affecting.

 Therefore:

 **Identify each model in play on the project and define its bounded context.
-This includes the** **implicit models of non-­‐object-­‐oriented subsystems.
+This includes the** **implicit models of non-object-oriented subsystems.
 Name each bounded context, and** **make the names part of the ubiquitous language. **

 **Describe the points of contact between the models, outlining explicit translation for any** **communication, highlighting any sharing, isolation mechanisms, and levels of influence. **